nicus777/Proekt1_VScode/README.md

-# Proekt1_VScode is to learn from 0
+# Proekt1_VScode is to me for learn from 0